netresearch/sdk-api-central-station/README.md

         \Netresearch\Sdk\CentralStation\Constants::ORDER_DIRECTION_ASC
     );

-// Perform request, returns a collection of tags for person ID 123456
+// Perform request, returns a collection of tags in the account sorted by name in ascending order
 $tagsCollection = $apiClient
     ->api()
-    ->people(123456)
     ->tags()
     ->index($requestBuilder->create());